Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 1. DuroMax XP12000EH Dual Fuel Portable Generator – Our #1 Choice

-While all the other generators on this list will provide you a high-quality performance, the DuroMax beats the competition.
+While all the other dual fuel generators on this list will provide you a high-quality performance, this DuroMax model beats the competition.

 - 457cc engine